-The first thing to do in FolderSync is create an account to use for syncing with cloud storage.
+The first thing you probably want to do is to add an account to use for sync with cloud storage or a server.
 You will be required to provide your login credentials, either directly in FolderSync or on the provider webpage for those using OAuth authentication.
-If you do not already have an account you can create one for free at the applicable vendor webiste, if you want to use SkyDrive, Dropbox, SugarSync, Google Drive, Ubuntu One, Box or Amazon S3 cloud storage.
+If you do not already have an account you can create one at the applicable vendor website.

 Depending on the account type, this process may be different.
 Some cloud providers does not support OAuth authentication.
 For those provider types where FolderSync need to store credentials, they are stored in encrypted form.

-If you want to use Samba/Windows shares, FTP, SFTP or WebDAV, you have to set it up on a server or your home PC, or have access to an existing account.
-Explaining how setup this is not in the scope of this help text, but try using Google.
+If you want to use SMB, FTP, SFTP or WebDAV (HTTPS only), you have to set it up on a NAS, server or your home PC, or have access to an existing account.
+Explaining how to setup this is not in the scope of this help text.
+Use Google. :-)

-When not using OAuth, FolderSync provides an option to test your entered account settings using the [Validate login] button, to see if it can connect to the selected provider with the server address and credentials you have entered.
+When not using OAuth, FolderSync provides an option to test your entered account settings using a [Test] button, to see if it can connect to the selected provider with the server address and credentials you have entered.